LinuxDevon/dbc_parser_cpp/README.md

 cmake -LAH ..
 ```

+### Creating a Single Header File

+If you want to generate one header file you will need to run the `./scripts/create_single_header.sh`.

+It requires you have `cargo` installed from rust.
+See these instructions if you don't have that https://www.rust-lang.org/tools/install.
+It uses the https://github.com/Felerius/cpp-amalgamate crate to do the single header file creation.

+The output will be generated in the `build/single_header/libdbc/` folder.
+You can run a cmake command to build this as well as other targets.

 ## Testing

 I am trying to always make sure that this is very well tested code.
 I am using Catch2 to do this